Skip to main content

 That means I avoid starting with something like:

-Instead I want something more like:
+Instead I break it down, something more like:

 If the task is too broad, the model improvises too much and I lose control of the review surface.